fenok/galaxis/packages/core/README.md

 `ObservableQuery` maintains the state of the corresponding query.
 It has **its own state**, which synchronizes with the global cache.

 `ObservableQuery` can be active or inactive.
-If it's inactive, it won't report about its state changes, and the only way to change its state is to call the `observableQuery.setOptions()` function.
+If it's inactive, it won't report about its state changes, and the only way to change its state is to call the <code>[observableQuery.setOptions()](#observablequerysetoptions)</code> function.

 Upon the client reset, all active observable queries will be re-executed.
 Inactive queries are supposed to be activated shortly (and executed anyway) or disposed.

 To make the UI less jumpy, the state synchronization is intentionally not perfect.
 The following rules apply:

--   In loading state all updates are paused, except for updates that happen because of the `observableQuery.setOptions()` call.
+-   In loading state all updates are paused, except for updates that happen because of the <code>[observableQuery.setOptions()](#observablequerysetoptions)</code> call (or the query execution).
 -   In the following conditions, If there is no data to show, the previous data is used, and if there is _also_ no error, the previous error is used:
     -   Upon switching to loading state (and later).
 Rationale: don't make significant UI changes for a split second after which a similar data will arrive.
 If it doesn't arrive, it's still better to show the previous data and the new error.
 However, if there is no loading, it's better to show the new state right away, since it won't change automatically.
-    -   Upon cache invalidation (update to empty state that came after the query execution).
+    -   Upon cache invalidation (update to empty data when the query is already executed).
 Rationale: cache invalidation can happen at arbitrary time, and the UI shouldn't suddenly become empty and/or show a dozen loaders.
 -   Upon the client reset, the previous state will still be shown during the loading state (but will be cleared right after).
 Rationale: again, don't make significant UI changes for a split second, the data will likely remain the same.

 ```typescript